ChristopherFiore/RetailComputerWebsite/files/README.md

 ### Javascript features

+1) Feature for when adding items to the cart.
+My website will display a count next to the cart icon in the top right hand corner displaying how many items have been added to the cart.
-1) Feature which swaps out the images and changes the opacity of objects to display stats when hovering over the various PC's or Laptops
+2) Feature which swaps out the images and changes the opacity of objects to display stats when hovering over the various PC's or Laptops
-2) Feature which displays to the user when an item has been added to the cart. simply add anything to the cart to experience this feature.
+3) Feature which displays to the user when an item has been added to the cart. simply add anything to the cart to experience this feature.
-3) Animated gifs when hovering over the computer on the index.html. stationary image when not hovered over which turns into an animated gif of the RGB lights on the computer lighting up and spinning when hovering over it.
+4) Animated gifs when hovering over the computer on the index.html. stationary image when not hovered over which turns into an animated gif of the RGB lights on the computer lighting up and spinning when hovering over it.
 (Link to the PC page from this gif too).
-4) Event listening for the website when resizing the width of the website.
+5) Event listening for the website when resizing the width of the website.
 This listener has been carefully desgined so that it will work upon directly rezising into a smaller frame or by dragging it smaller.
 Either option will produce a very crisp and clean display.